Ridiculous Economic Statistics - ISM Services PMI Shows Expansion

 (Tempe, Arizona) - Economic activity in the non-manufacturing sector grew in March for the 122nd consecutive month, say the nation's purchasing and supply executives in the latest Non-Manufacturing ISM® Report On Business.®

-Remember, a PMI is supposed to be a forward looking reading of what is about to happen in the economy.
+Remember, a PMI is supposed to be a forward looking reading (See further explanation at bottom) of what is about to happen in the economy.
 Not a reading of what has happened.

 (ISM US services PMI from Moody's Analytics)